ningchencontact/azure-docs.zh-tw/articles/aks/kubernetes-helm.md

 輸出：

 ```
-$HELM_HOME has been configured at /home/user/.helm.
+$HELM_HOME has been configured at /Users/neilpeterson/.helm.

 Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.

+Please note: by default, Tiller is deployed with an insecure 'allow unauthenticated users' policy.
+For more information on securing your installation see: https://docs.helm.sh/using_helm/#securing-your-helm-installation
 Happy Helming!
 ```